SJSURoboticsTeam/kicad_templates/README.md

 3. In the bottom left corner of the opened window, there is a Import Settings from another board.
 4. Select all, then import.

+## Usage

+When creating a new project, there is a "Create project from Template" option.
+Go to "User templates," then choose the template depending on context.
+(For most of our projects, we use JLCPCB 1-2 Layer / JLCPCB 4 Layer)

 ## Purpose

 Provides a number of additional Board and production house templates for KiCad EDA.